 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The total pension liability in the December 31, 2017, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Wage Inflation 3.25 percent
+Wage Inflation 3.25%

-Future Salary Increases, including inflation 3.25 to 10.75 percent including wage inflation
+Projected Salary Increases 3.25% 10.75%, including wage inflation at 3.25%

-Pre-1/7/2013 Retirees: 3 percent, simple
+Pre-1/7/2013 Retirees: 3.00% simple

-Post-1/7/2013 Retirees: 3 percent simple through 2018,
+Post-1/7/2013 Retirees: 3.00% simple through 2018,

-COLA or Ad Hoc COLA then 2.15 percent simple
+Cost-of-Living Adjustments then 2.15% simple

-Investment Rate of Return 7.5 percent
+Investment Rate of Return 7.20%

 Actuarial Cost Method Individual Entry Age

 Mortality rates are based on the RP-2014 Healthy Annuitant mortality table.
 For males, Healthy Annuitant Mortality tables were used, adjusted for mortality improvement back to the observation period base of 2006 and then established the base year as 2015.
 For females, Healthy Annuitant Mortality tables were used, adjusted for mortality improvements back to the observation period base year of 2006 and then established the base year as 2010.
 The mortality rates used in evaluating disability allowances were based on the RP-2014 Disabled mortality tables, adjusted for mortality improvement back to the observation base year of 2006 and then established the base year as 2015 for males and 2010 for females.
 Mortality rates for a particular calendar year for both healthy and disabled retiree mortality tables are determined by applying the MP-2015 mortality improvement scale to the above described tables.
-The long-term rate of return on defined benefit investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+The long-term rate of return on defined benefit investment assets was determined using a building-block method in which bestestimate ranges of expected future real rates of return are developed for each major asset class.